 After looking at just a few more numbers, you already see a difference.
 The seemingly more expensive ad was actually bringing in more leads — at nearly half the cost per lead.
 So you decide to dig deeper.
 Did they turn into customers?

-Come to find out, the $3.50 CPC ad not only brought in a higher number of quality leads, but also converted those leads into much higher paying customers than the $1 one, resulting in more revenue coming from the ad you’d once pinned as a failure.
+Come to find out, the $3.50 CPC ad not only brought in a higher number of quality leads, but it also converted those leads into much higher paying customers than the $1 ad, resulting in more revenue coming from the ad you’d once pinned as a failure.

 Suddenly it all makes sense: The number you should have been calculating all along was return on investment (ROI).
 Here’s how to calculate it:

-The answer is in the context: If your goal is to close more sales and generate more revenue, then your ROI can’t be calculated by simply counting how many people clicked on your ad — it just wouldn’t make sense.
+The answer is in the context: If your goal is to close more sales and generate more revenue, your ROI can’t be calculated by simply counting how many people clicked on your ad.

 Data Myth 2: If the Open Rate Is Good, Your Email Campaign Is a Success

-For example, let’s say you send a promotional email every week to 1,000 subscribers on the same day at the same time.
+Let’s say you send a promotional email every week on the same day at the same time to 1,000 subscribers.
 Your average open rate is 12%, but in the first week of April, you changed up your copy and noticed that 20% of your subscribers opened it.
 This email must be better, right?
 Not necessarily.

-It all goes back to your business goal.
+It all goes back to your goal.
 Ask yourself the following questions: